RENEW

 Impact

 Analysis of Natural England’s People and Nature survey, and its precursor the Monitor of Engagement with the Natural Environment (MENE), by researchers at the University of Exeter has been incredibly powerful in revealing the links between nature and our environmental attitudes and wellbeing and has helped inform a variety of policies.
-However, we were always aware that we needed longer-term information that tracked the experience of individual respondents to answer certain key questions.
-The RENEW project, and additional funding from Natural England finally gives us this opportunity.

 “This partnership between RENEW and Natural England is hugely beneficial, bringing together research expertise and capacity from the RENEW project and the important needs of environmental organisations like Natural England to better assess the impact of nature recovery work.
 The ReBLS project is a positive step towards evidence-based and collaborative working for Natural England.
 We hope that the project will provide essential development and testing of evaluation methods to inform long-term monitoring of key nature renewal initiatives on the ground.”